RESEARCH STARTER

 In 1891, Congress enacted leasing legislation that provided a mechanism for tribes to lease land, coal, oil, and natural gas without selling their real estate.
 Tribes could control outside access to energy minerals by approving or disapproving of leases.
 At the time, few leases were made because of low demand for tribal resources.

 Congress revised reservation leasing in the 1938 Omnibus Tribal Leasing Act, which required competitive bidding and the posting of bonds by successful bidders.
-The legislation favored outside developers, not the tribal landowners, because it emphasized quick monetary returns for the tribe in the leasing process rather than ensuring technical expertise on a nation’s behalf.
+The legislation favored outside developers, not the tribal landowners, because it emphasized quick monetary returns for the tribe in the leasing process rather than ensuring technical expertise on the nation’s behalf.

 These reservation leasing guidelines were quickly outdated, but they remained operative for the next four decades.
 During that time, outsiders leased tribal minerals at less than market value and continued to enjoy the privilege thanks to continuous production clauses.
 Some outside interests even built power plants on reservations.